syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-positioning.md

 ### SfPopupLayout.ShowRelativeToView(View, RelativePosition)

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.ShowRelativeToView(View, RelativePosition)`.
+To open the SfPopupLayout relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition)` property as in the following code sample.

 #### Type A: